Elvis10ten/elvis10ten.github.io/content/posts/2024-01-01-algorithm-design-manual/index.md

 ### Hash tables
 [![Hash table](assets/hash_table.svg)](https://en.wikipedia.org/wiki/Hash_table#/media/File:Hash_table_3_1_1_0_1_0_0_SP.svg)
-1. **Hash tables** are a data-structure that efficiently implements a dictionary.
+1. **Hash tables** are a data structure that efficiently implements a dictionary.
 They exploit the fact that looking an element up in an array takes constant time once you have its index.
 2. The basic idea is to pick a hash function $h$ that maps every possible key $x$ to a small integer $h(x)$.
 Then we store $x$ and its value in an array at index $h(x)$; the array itself is essentially the hash table.
 3. A **hash function** $h$ maps the universe $U$ of keys to array indices within the hash table.
    $$